Particular/docs.particular.net/nservicebus/transports/guidance.md

 The SQL Server transport is an ideal choice for extending an existing web application with asynchronous processing capabilities as an alternative for tedious batch jobs that tend to quickly get out of synch with the main codebase.
 Assuming the application already uses SQL Server as a database, this scenario does not require any additional infrastructure.

 The queue tables are hosted in the same catalog as business data and the NServiceBus runtime can be hosted in the web worker.
 In some cases there is a need for a separate process for NServiceBus.
-In most cases these systems consists of 1 to 3 non-scaled out endpoints.
 Because they consist of a single logical service or bounded context, there is usually no need to create separate schemas for the queues.

 ### Small

 The SQL Server transport is a good choice for a pilot project to prove feasibility of NServiceBus in a given organization as well as for a small, well-defined green field application.
-It usually requires nothing more than a database.
-Such a system usually consists of 2-10 fairly independent non-scaled out endpoints.
+It usually requires nothing more than a single shared database.

 The best option is to store the queues in the same catalog as the business data.
-Schemas can be used to make maintenance easier and allow for finer-grained security.
+Schemas can be used to make maintenance easier.

-#### Security

-For best results, both in terms of security and maintainability, each endpoint should run in context of a different account.
-Each such account should own three schemas on the database level
- * the data schema (e.g. `sales`) for which it has exclusive write access.
-Other accounts might optionally have read access to this schema.
- * the incoming queue schema (e.g. `sales-incoming`) for which it has exclusive `DELETE` access.
-Other accounts should have `INSERT` permissions to this schema
- * the private queue schema (e.g. `sales-nsb`) for which it has exclusive access.
-No other accounts should have any permissions to this schema.

-This approach ensures that endpoints are allowed to send messages to each other and (optionally) read each other's data.
-They are not allowed to receive other endpoint's messages nor modify their data directly.

 ### Medium to large